 Growing older doesn’t just cause physical changes, it can cause emotional or psychological ones too.

-Sometimes the two are related and the emotional behavior has a physical trigger (such as pain causing your dog to be grumpy and snappy).
+Sometimes the two are related and the emotional behavior has a physical trigger (such as pain causing your senior dog to suddenly become grumpy and snappy).

 With old dog behavior, many emotional issues have their roots in physical problems.